DemonicSavage/mikan/README.md

 By default, running `sifas_card_downloader` without any arguments will create metadata and then download SIFAS cards.
 Using the `--stills` argument will download SIFAS stills instead, and `--sif` will download SIF cards.

+### Note for Windows users

+SIFAS Card Downloader is semi-tested on Windows, and seems to work.
+There is a `sifas_card_downloader.bat` file that you should use.
+Windows requires admin privileges for symlinks, so you need to run this as admin.
+This limitation is not present in macOS and Linux.

 ## License

 This software is released under the GNU GPLv3, and its dependencies are released under their respective licenses.